 A couple of days before heading south we visited My Son.
 Keep those eyebrows down because no, I don’t have a vietnamese child.
 My Son (pronounced Mee Son) are the ruins of what once was a collection of hindu temples.
 Today they are an interesting visit and some good picture subjects, but not much more.
 And don’t choose the “return by boat” option: it’s a waste of time and money.

 Next stop was Nha Trang, ten hours south of Hoi An on a sleeping bus.
 Nha Trang is, in my opinion, a town that you can skip all together.
 If you do find yourself there though don’t miss Thuy Duong restaurant (www.thuyduongrest.com).
 It is a great place set in a relaxing environment by the ocean, something difficult to find in this noisy city.
 And if you have to spend a day, rent a bike like we did and check out the 2 or 3 sites there are to be seen.
-Otherwise there isn’t much to do unless getting drunk on a tourist boat is your idea of fun, and the beach is not even close to that of Hoi An or Mui Ne, our next stop.
+Otherwise there isn’t much to do unless getting drunk on a tourist boat is your idea of fun, and the beach is not even close to how nice those of Hoi An or Mui Ne (our next stop) are.

 The seven hour sleeping bus ride between Nha Trang and Mui Ne was anything but sleepy, however this comes at no surprise because we were getting used to Vietnamese roads and driving.
 This said, it wasn’t too bad either.

 We arrived to our destination at 2 am, and fortunately we had made a reservation at the HepHoa Resort the night before and were dropped at the front door.
 Had we not we would have had to walk a lot along the empty main road hoping one of the small resorts would let us in.
 Our choice seemed pretty good in the dark, but it was in the morning when we realized how good it actually was.
 Right on the beach, clean, with cozy bungalows and a few rooms in a two story building.
 All for about 14 USD/night.